RichardLuckett/10984-Deploying-and-Managing-Office-365-Hybrid-Deployments/10984A_GithubUserGuideforMCTs.md

 Cloud services, such as Office 365 and Microsoft Azure, are updated frequently.
 This leads to issues for Microsoft Certified Trainers (MCTs) when they teach courses, such as *10984: Deploying and Managing Office 365 Hybrid Deployments*, because lab steps change frequently as the service changes.
 Due to the frequency of the changes and the fact that there may not be any notification when changes occur, it can be difficult for the course development team to rapidly identify and address any lab changes.

-To address these issues, we are using GitHub to publish the lab steps and lab scripts for courses that cover cloud services like Microsoft Azure.
+To address these issues, we are using GitHub to publish the lab steps and lab scripts for courses that cover cloud services like Microsoft Office 365.
 Using GitHub allows for collaboration between the course’s authors and MCTs to keep the content current with Office 365 platform changes.
 Using GitHub allows the MCTs to provide feedback and suggestions for lab changes, and then the course authors can update lab steps and scripts quickly and relatively easily.

 When you prepare to teach these courses, you should ensure that you are using the latest lab steps and scripts by downloading the appropriate files from GitHub.